tc39/proposal-ses/README.md

-It is commonplace for ECMAScript developers to produce applications by co-mingling their own code with code provided by others -- frameworks and libraries, for example (of course this pattern is by no means limited to ECMAScript, but that's what we are concerned with here).
+It is commonplace for ECMAScript developers to produce applications by co-mingling their own code with code provided by others -- frameworks and libraries, for example.
+(Of course this pattern is by no means limited to ECMAScript, but that's what we are concerned with here.)
 There are vast opportunities for the operation of these various pieces to interfere with each other.
 The chance of such interference grows as the size and complexity of the application grows, and as the number of participants in the application's code